30 Surprisingly Delicious Food Pairings That Will Blow Your Mind

 If you haven't tried this combo, you might think that salt would dry out the watermelon's watery, sweet flavor.
 However, the opposite is true.
 As with many of the other savory-sweet combos on this list, a pinch of salt will enhance the flavor of the watermelon's natural sweetness.
 And as HuffPost explained, the salt makes the watermelon taste less bitter, too.

 Supposedly, this is a common pregnancy craving—there's even a pregnancy-focused cookbook called Pickles and Ice Cream.
 As Slate explained, there was even an episode of I Love Lucy where a pregnant Lucy dipped a pickle into a papaya milkshake while she was pregnant.
 (If you thought it was weird to dip French fries into a Frosty, imagine this concoction.)
 Of course, you don't have to be pregnant if you want to try this combination.
 No judgment here!

 We don't just mean ordering the two items together at brunch this weekend.
 No, there are plenty of recipes for combining the two items, with the Bloody Mary serving as a sort of marinade for the meat.
 Once you try this Bloody Mary skirt steak recipe, you'll be a convert.
 It's not clear what endeavoring brunch-lover first had the creative marinade idea, but you'll be thanking them once you've tried it.

 Strawberry and Basil

-If you’ve opened your mind to the possibility of combining strawberries and balsamic vinegar, strawberries and basil are just as winning a pair.
+If you've opened your mind to the possibility of combining strawberries and balsamic vinegar, strawberries and basil are just as winning a pair.
 The combination is delicious in drinks like lemonade, but there are plenty of recipes that combine the fruit and the herb, too.
-Whether you want to try a strawberry basil compote to top your desserts or a strawberry basil frozen yogurt recipe that stands on its own, the two of them really do pair well together.
+Whether you want to try a strawberry basil compote to top your desserts or a strawberry basil frozen yogurt recipe that stands on its own, the two of them pair well together.

 Mango and Chili Powder